AU-ExoMars/PCOT/README.md

 * view spectra and histograms

 and many other things besides.
-PCOT is highly extensible and open-source, and operates on a graph model - the data is processed through a set of nodes which manipulate it in various ways (e.g. add regions of interest, perform maths, splice images together, merge image channels, plot spectra).
-It is intended that PCOT documents describing the manipulations performed to extract data from images is distributed along with the data, to help reproducibility.
+PCOT is highly extensible and open-source, so any missing functionality is easily added.

+PCOT operates on a graph model - the data is processed through a set of nodes which manipulate it in various ways (e.g. add regions of interest, perform maths, splice images together, merge image channels, plot spectra).
+A PCOT document describes this graph, and we intend that documents are distributed along with the data they generate to help reproducibility.

 ## Installing with Anaconda
 PCOT is a Python program (and library) with a number of dependencies, including